johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Done: Change the Paper wallet so that it prints nicely on the Nano Printer.

-All aspects of verification seem to be working.
-A wallet (it doesn't matter which one) must be unlocked in order for verifictation to work.
-I would use a test account for this that doesn't have any eth in it.
-This seems like an oversite that one should need to unlock a wallet in order to verify a message.
-I don't think this is the fault of MEW but rather one of the underlying packages that performs verification.

-Generate a qr-code when a message is signed so that it can be passed out of the pi.
+Done: Generate a qr-code when a message is signed so that it can be passed out of the pi.
 Also find, or better, make a qr-code generator for the phone that will allow me to pass a signed message into the pi.
 This could just be another modified version of MEW set up for online functionality only.